In the guide

 • X is used to refer to a specific type of meat, such as beef in beef burgers, pork in pork pies, etc

-• meat content for numbers 7-13 should be calculated by reference to the weight of uncooked ingredients
+• meat content for numbers 7-13 must be calculated by reference to the weight of uncooked ingredients

 • 'meat' includes cured meat